Bikash Roy

 Bikash Roy (16 May 1916 – 16 April 1987) was an Indian actor and filmmaker who is known for his work in Bengali cinema.
-He is well known for his character roles and for his own style of acting in Bengali films from the late 1940s until the mid-1980s.
+He is considered as one of the best character artists of india, all time.
+He has also acted in lead roles in few movies and is well known for his character roles and for his own style of acting in Bengali films from the late 1940s until the mid-1980s.